Sunnetgod/Fxchat-Kingdom_Trading_Intel_EAs/README.md

 Now, to the product; there are two variants of the DI_EA Robot in this folder.
 Please download the one that corresponds to your subscription as selected on the fxchat app.

-Divine_Intel_Robot_BasicTwo contains signals from 1minutes, 5minutes and 30minutes.
-In addition it has a signal suggestion for 1minute signal only.
+Divine_Intel_Robot_Basic_Version contains signals from class A to C suitable short-term trading.
 This means that you will need more screentime in front of your device to scrap pips off your trade.
-Hence it is excellent for scrappers and those who trading is all they have to do.
-This is free and only attracts a commission based on your profit per trade.
-However, it is enough to make a great living for you and your family even without doing anyother job.
+Hence it is excellent for scrappers and those who trades for full time.
+Commissions are only charged on your profit per use (paid weekly).

-Divine_Intel_Robot_BasicTwo contains higher timeframes signals for 1hr, 4hr, and daily traders.
-This will give you more degree of confidence and liberty and flexibility to do other jobs while making money in trading.
-It also gives the signal suggestions for 1minute, 5minutes, 30minutes and 1hour time frames.
-The terms of use varies slightly with a monthly subscription to enable us run the infrastructures smoothly.
+Divine_Intel_Robot_Advance_Version contains higher timeframes signal classes (D and E) in addition to the elements in the basic version for swing trading.
+This will give you more degree of confidence, liberty and flexibility doing other jobs while making money in trading.
+It also ensures that you know the correct points to set stop loss and take profits to maximize your trading outcomes.
+However, users pay a token monthly subscription for the additional database running and maintainance costs.
+Terms and Conditions apply.

 Please dont forget to receive the free gift of salvation of our Lord Jesus Christ if you are not a christian or you are a christian but not yet born again or dont even know what that means.
 And I will personally be your friend to inspire you to your best life.